rubys/whimsy-board-agenda-nodejs/MACOSX.md

 Verify that the subversion command line client is installed and operational:

-    svn --version
+    svnadmin --version

 If you have problems, return to the Xcode step.
-If all else fails, try:

-    brew install subversion
+Note: Xcode ships an older, and incomplete, svn client.
+In particular, it does not include the commands needed to support creation of a local svn repository.

 # Node